fourstacks/nova-checkboxes/README.md

 #### displayUncheckedValuesOnDetail

-By default, only the checked fields will display on detail screens.
+By default, only the checked options will display on detail screens.
 If you wish to display all the options for this field along with their checked/unchecked status you can add this option:

 ```php
 Checkboxes::make('Hobbies')